Julius Benedict: I did nothing. The pavement was his enemy.

 Vincent Benedict: [having trouble talking] Beetroot, I'll see you in Houston.
 After all, fair is fair.
 I'll just have to find it in my heart to live with your offer.

 Vincent Benedict: [they both hang up] Five MILLION!
 Five MILLION dollars!
 Five MILLION dollars!

-Granger Granddaughter: [Looking at the photo] Isn't that you, Grandpa?
+Granger Granddaughter: [looking at the photo] That looks just like you, Grandpa.

 Granger: Why don't you go help your grandma with lunch, honey?